 Using Big Hit’s official BTS Light Stick app, thousands of fans’ ARMY Bombs are synced with the live music at BTS’ concerts, and the sticks’ colors change along with the music as ARMYs wave them in the air chanting in unison.
 Altogether, it creates a multi-colored, pulsing sea of lights and sound that’s epic to experience live.

 5. Bang PD/Hitman Bang

 Sometimes, you might hear someone say their bias is "OT7."
-That stands for One True 7, meaning that they just love all seven members equally and can't choose a favorite.
+That stands for One True 7, meaning they just love all seven members equally and can't choose a favorite.

 8. Big Hit

-  Big Hit Entertainment, often stylized as bighit by ARMYs, is BTS' label and management company.
+Big Hit Entertainment, often stylized as bighit by ARMY, is BTS' label and management company.
 In 2018, BTS extended their contract to remain under Big Hit until at least 2026.